hyperboria/peers/README.md

 ## Naming your entry

-Files should be named to match your node's public key, with a `.json` trailing, like so:
+Files should be named to match your node's public key, like so:

-`ssxlh80x0bqjfrnbkm1801xsxyd8zd45jkwn1zhlnccqj4hdqun0.k.json`
+`ssxlh80x0bqjfrnbkm1801xsxyd8zd45jkwn1zhlnccqj4hdqun0.k`

 This allows anyone crawling the directory to easily check whether they'd already added a node without having to read the file itself.